Is God Everywhere…even in hell?

-God is everywhere through His Holy Spirit (1 Kings 8:27; 2 Chronicles 6:18; Psalm 113:4-6), however, it is up to us humans to allow the Holy Spirit to stay with us or to grieve Him away (Ephesians 4:30).
-Usually, in worldly places as gambling and prostitution houses, the spirit of God is not welcome, however, it can be there to act as a conscience and convict the sinners to accept God’s love (John 8:9).
+God is everywhere through His Holy Spirit (1 Kings 8:27; 2 Chronicles 6:18; Psalm 113:4-6).
+However, it is up to us humans to allow the Holy Spirit to stay with us or to grieve Him away (Ephesians 4:30).
+Usually, in worldly places such as gambling and prostitution houses, the spirit of God is not welcome, however, it can be there to act as a conscience and convict the sinners to accept God’s love (John 8:9).

 There was once a preacher who felt impressed to walk into a playboy bar and tell one of the gogo dancers that Jesus loves her.
 The preacher at first resisted the impression, but it was so strong, that he went in and told one of the gogo dancers that Jesus loves her.
 She immediately stopped dancing, and came down, and started to cry and accepted Jesus as her personal Savior on the spot.
 Evidently, the Holy Spirit was there working on her, and working on the preacher to preach to her.

-As for the Holy Spirit being in churches that do not fully obey God, the Spirit of the Lord is there to take the opportunity to impress the minds with the truth, so that hopefully they may be motivated to search for it in its purity from the scriptures (John 16:13)
+As for the Holy Spirit being in churches that do not fully obey God, the Spirit of the Lord is there to take the opportunity to impress the minds with the truth, so that hopefully they may be motivated to search for it in its purity from the scriptures (John 16:13).
+Without the work of the Holy Spirit, men’s hearts can’t be touched by the truth and be convicted of sin.

 In His service,